datadryad/dryad-app/README.md

 ### Introduction

-**Stash** is a **UC3** service for storing and sharing research data.
-Stash, a replacement for UC3’s current Dash service (UC3, 2015), is simple self-service repository overlay layer for submission and discovery of research datasets.
+**Stash** is a **UC3** application framework for storing and sharing research data.
+[Dash v2](https://github.com/CDLUC3/dashv2), is a replacement for UC3’s Dash v1 service (UC3, 2015) and is an implementation of the Stash framework.
+Dash v2 is a simple self-service repository overlay layer for submission and discovery of research datasets.
 Stash is intended to be applicable to any standards-compliant repository that supports the SWORD protocol for deposit and the OAI-PMH protocol for metadata harvesting.
 Stash enables individual scholars to:

 1. Prepare datasets for curation by reviewing best practice guidance for the creation or acquisition of research data.
 2. Select data for curation through local file browse or drag-and-drop operation.